sergio-usma/Portfolio/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>
-The future features of the project will include buttons actions, that extend the information about each project, and its links to the GitHub repos.
-I will include an "about" page with access to the C.V. of the developer, the languages, frameworks and skills and a contact form with social media links.
-Also will be added a menu with links to each section of the site.
+The future features of the project will include button actions, using JavaScript for the links to be functional, and a better menu with transitions and interactions using JavaScript.
+The projects section will be updated with real projects.
+The page will be active for mobile devices, tablets, and PCs using responsive web and media queries.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>